shivamaggarwal7/react-giphy-app/README.md

 A react app to allow users to perform gif search via giphy

 - This app is bootstrapped using create-react-app
-- It used open API from giphy to fetch results for a search query
+- It uses open API from giphy to fetch results for a search query
 - The user can configure the search to limit results count and language